Saul Goodman: Part 2

 Walt visits Saul to tell him that Hank has learned that Walt is Heisenberg.
 Saul suggests killing Hank, but Walt refuses.
 Jesse is arrested while tossing money from his car, and Saul obtains his release from police custody.
-Saul arranges a meeting between Walt and Jesse, and Walt convinces Jesse to contact Ed and start a new life.
+Saul arranges a meeting between Walt and Jesse, and Walt convinces Jesse to contact the Disappearer and start a new life.
 Saul wants Jesse to give up drugs before beginning the trip, but Jesse refuses, so Saul has Huell pickpocket Jesse's cannabis.
-When Jesse realizes his marijuana was stolen, he figures out that Huell previously stole the ricin cigarette, meaning that Walt poisoned Brock and Saul knew.
-Instead of leaving with Ed, Jesse returns to Saul's office and assaults him.
+When Jesse realizes his marijuana was stolen, he figures out that Huell previously stole the ricin cigarette, meaning that Walt did in fact poison Brock and Saul knew.
+Instead of leaving with the Disappearer, Jesse returns to Saul's office and assaults him.
 Saul admits he had Huell steal the ricin, but says he did not know what Walt intended.
 Saul calls Walt to warn him that Jesse knows the truth about what happened to Brock.

 Saul meets with Walt and suggests killing Jesse.
 After the DEA manipulates Huell into telling them what happened to Walt's money, Saul is afraid for his life and meets with Walt at the car wash.
-Believing his arrest is imminent, Walt goes into hiding.
-Saul gathers valuables from his office and gives Francesca a cover story, while she prepares to dispose of shredded documents from Saul's law practice.
+Believing his arrest is imminent, Saul prepares to go into hiding.
+He gathers valuables from his office and gives Francesca a cover story, while she disposes of shredded documents from Saul's law practice.
 She agrees to be at a telephone booth on November 12 (Jimmy's birthday) at 3 p.m. to receive a call.
 Saul gives Francesca cash and an attorney's business card and tells her that if she needs help she should say "Jimmy" sent her.
-(Note: As shown in the cold open of the Better Call Saul episode "Quite a Ride") Saul and Walt both subsequently contact Ed, who sets up a new life for Saul as Gene Takavic, the manager of a Cinnabon in Omaha, Nebraska.
+(Note: As shown in the cold open of the Better Call Saul episode "Quite a Ride".)
+Saul and Walt both subsequently contact the Disappearer, Ed Galbraith, who sets up a new life for Saul as Gene Takavic, the manager of a Cinnabon in Omaha, Nebraska.

 While waiting inside Ed's basement, Walt attempts to fix a broken heater.
-Saul asks Walt what he would do with a time machine which annoys Walt due to his terminology and insists he uses the term regrets instead.
-Walt says he regrets leaving Grey Matter while Saul says he regrets doing a 'Slip-and-Fall' scam which gave him a lasting knee injury.
+Saul asks Walt what he would do with a time machine, which annoys Walt due to his terminology and insists he uses the term "regrets" instead.
+Walt says he regrets leaving Grey Matter, while Saul says he regrets doing a "Slip-and-Fall" scam which gave him a lasting knee injury.
 After hearing that Saul used to be a scam artist, Walt realizes that Saul has always been the way that he is and dismissively returns to fixing the heater.
-(Note: As shown in a flashback in the Better Call Saul episode "Saul Gone") Later, Walt tries to persuade Saul to go with him instead of going to Omaha and to contact hit men to kill Jack Welker in retaliation for killing Hank, but Saul refuses.
+(Note: As shown in a flashback in the Better Call Saul episode "Saul Gone".)
+Later, Walt tries to persuade Saul to go with him instead of going to Omaha and to contact hit men to kill Jack Welker in retaliation for killing Hank, but Saul refuses.
 Walt tries to intimidate Saul but doubles over in a coughing fit.
 Saul leaves Walt in Ed's basement and begins his trip to Omaha to start his new life.